Jupiter-8/CourseReviewApp/README.md

 ## Running application

-Main page from annomyous user's perspective:
+The main page of the application:

 ![obraz](https://user-images.githubusercontent.com/77903617/161860165-68afbe64-4867-4332-b1c9-924f0a768177.png)